 Project Background

 The Kootenai Tribe of Idaho (KTOI; Tribe) Wildlife Division is evaluating wetland habitat enhancement options adjacent to the United States Forest Service (USFS) Perkins Lake on the Perkins Lake Conservation Unit (PLCU) (Figure 1).
 The Tribe purchased the PLCU to mitigate adverse effects on fish, wildlife and their habitats caused by Albeni Falls Dam.
 The Tribe is currently preserving the PLCU, a 98.6-acre parcel that lies to the northeast of the actual USFS Perkins Lake (the open water visible in Figure 1), but is evaluating potential restoration treatments under KTOI’s Reconnect Project (Project).
-Proposed 30% treatment options have been developed for the PLCU, and are described in this report.
+Proposed 30% treatment options have been developed for the PLCU and are described in this report.
 For additional background information on the site, readers should reference previously conducted studies of the site, including but not limited to: Habitat Evaluation Procedure Report for the USFS Perkins Lake Project (KTOI 2005), Perkins Lake Conservation Unit Wildlife Habitat and Conservation Management Plan (KTOI 2014), and the Pekins Lake Conservation Unit Habitat Enhancement Opportunities Analysis (KTOI 2018).

 As part of this Project, this report describes: